Skip to content

 Every integration point is a data quality risk.
 Inbound integrations should validate data before insert.
 Outbound integrations should handle dirty data gracefully.

-6. Regular deduplication scans
+6. Run regular deduplication scans

 7. Implement data lifecycle management